 In the HSC Course, students must design, develop and construct a major project with a management folio detailing the planning, research, management and production of the project.
 They also undertake a study of the overall industry related to the Timber focus area.

 Preliminary Assessment:

-The preliminary course is assessed through practical work and associated folios.
-One project must be in a group situation.
+The preliminary course is assessed through practical work, associated folios and by examination.